bytebase/bytebase.com-old/content/docs/administration/sso/oauth2.md

 ![create-sso-dialog](/static/docs/administration/sso/create-sso-dialog.webp)

-In the creating SSO dialog, you need to fill in most of required fields.
-Including:
+In the creating SSO dialog, you need to fill following fields:

 - Basic information: